 can scratch, climb, perch, play and even sleep.

-scratching posts are the most common cat furniture that every
+posts are the most common cat furniture that every cat owner

-posts, and they give cats not only scratching surface
+and they give cats not only scratching surface but real amusement

-on which your cat can sleep and scratch.
-Trees that have wood
+cat can sleep and scratch.
+Trees that have wood and sisal may

 What cat tree to choose